 One of the most frustrating insurance experiences can be poorly chosen and poorly written auto policies.
-At EPB&B, our aim is to make sure you have the best coverage for the best price - and that any claims you have are handled to your satisfaction.
+At EPB&B, our aim is to make sure you have the best auto insurance coverage for the best price - and that any claims you have are handled to your satisfaction.

 EPB&B Personal Lines Account Manager - New Business